src-d/blog/content/upcoming/announcing_babelfish.md

 divided in two parts, in order to minimise the work of developing a new driver:

 - A language code parser, which builds a native AST.
-This parser can be built directly from target language's compiler tools or libraries.
+This parser can be built directly from the target language's compiler tools or libraries.
 - An AST normalizer written in Go, that gives the UAST as a result.

 The server uses containers to run these drivers through libcontainer.
 This frees the user from having to handle dozens of different language ecosystems, since the server just handles driver using Docker images.

-You can look at the [documentation](https://doc.bblf.sh/architecture.html) for further architecture details.
+Have a look at the [documentation](https://doc.bblf.sh/architecture.html) for further architecture details.

 ## What can I do with Babelfish today?